-Are you searching for the best Cyber Monday coffee maker deals?
-Nespresso’s single-serve espresso machines and coffee makers create high-quality coffee and espresso brews with no waste and little mess.
-There are two types of Nespresso machines and many model variations for each type.
-We found the best Nespresso deals for both types of machines.
-Further below in this article, we list the major factors to consider when choosing the right cheap Nespresso machine to suit your particular java Jones this Cyber Monday.
+If you’re searching for the best low-priced Nespresso deals in the U.S., Nespresso’s outstanding single-serve espresso machines and coffee makers brew high-quality coffee and espresso with no waste and little mess.
+There are two licensed brands of Nespresso machines sold in the U.S., Breville and De’Longhi with many model variations for each brand.
+But because there is a lot to sort through, we found the best Nespresso deals and compiled them below.
+We also explore the major factors you should consider when choosing a Nespresso machine, which will help you find one that suits your particular java Jones.

-Whether you’re looking for the simplest, least expensive Nespresso or searching for a barista-level device with which to create your own Nespresso masterpieces, you have plenty of choices.
+Whether you’re looking for the simplest, least expensive Nespresso or searching for a barista-level device because instant single-serve Keurig deals won’t cut it anymore, you have plenty of choices.
 The following is a list of factors and features and useful buying advice to consider in choosing a Nespresso machine for yourself or as a gift.

-- Brew sizes: European style espresso and coffee drinks range from 1.35-ounce single shot to 5-ounce lingo brews.
+- Brew sizes: European-style espresso and coffee drinks range from 1.35-ounce single shots to 5-ounce lingo brews.
 You can also create a double shot 2.7-ounce drink with both capsule sizes.
-If you prefer American style 8-ounce cups or 14-ounce brews for travel mugs, choose a Vertuoline machine.
+If you prefer American-style 8-ounce cups or 14-ounce brews for travel mugs, choose a Vertuo machine.

 - Water reservoir: The larger the Nespresso machine’s water reservoir, the more cups can be brewed without refilling.
 The larger machines take up more counter space, however.

-- Milk frothers: Some of the higher-end original line Nespresso machines have integrated milk frothers.
-Lower-cost Nespresso original-line and all current Vertuoline machines need external frothers.
+- Milk frothers: Some of the higher-end Original line Nespresso machines have integrated milk frothers.
+Lower-cost Nespresso Original machines and all current Vertuo machines need external frothers.
 Breville and De’Longhi both sell Nespresso machines bundled with separate Aeroccino milk frothers.

 - Space: Original-line Nespresso machines with integrated frothers and both types of machines with large water reservoirs take up a good deal of counter space.
-Most machines have the water reservoir in the rear, which reduces width, but some have the tank on the side.
-Smaller original line machines such as the Pixie and the Essenza Mini machines take up the least space.
+Most machines have a water reservoir in the rear, which reduces width, but some have the tank on the side.
+Smaller Original line machines, such as the Pixie and the Essenza Mini machines, take up the least space.